JoseLuis-Figueroa/JoseLuis-Figueroa/README.md

 ## About Me

-I am a **Firmware Engineer** with expertise in **microcontroller programming, automation test equipment, and hardware debugging**.
+I am a **Embedded Software Engineer** with expertise in **firmware development, automation test equipment, and hardware design**.
 My work focuses on creating **efficient, scalable, and reusable firmware solutions** for real-world applications.

 This repository serves as my **portfolio**, showcasing my expertise in **embedded software, peripheral driver development, and low-level hardware interaction**.
-I specialize in firmware development for microcontrollers, including **STM32, ATmega, and ATXmega families**, and have experience with **ARM, RISC-V, and AVR architectures**.
+I specialize in firmware development for microcontrollers, including **STM32, NXP MCX, PIC16, ATmega, and ATXmega families**, and have experience with **ARM, and RISC-V architectures**.

 With a strong foundation in **Embedded C, C++, Python, debugging, and testing methodologies**, I am passionate about optimizing performance and ensuring reliability in embedded systems while adhering to **industry-standard coding practices** such as **MISRA-C**.

-Beyond firmware development, I have experience in **hardware review**, including schematics and PCB analysis, as well as hands-on expertise in **automating test equipment** such as oscilloscopes, power supplies, signal generators, etc.
+Beyond firmware development, I have experience in **hardware desing**, including schematics and PCB layout, as well as hands-on expertise in **automating test equipment** such as oscilloscopes, power supplies, signal generators, etc.

 ---